NCBI-Codeathons/MASCARA/README.md

 Or the Docker image can be manually build using
 ```
 docker build https://github.com/NCBI-Codeathons/Defining-Cell-Fate-Regulators-in-Multi-omic-Single-Cell-Developmental-Datasets.git#master:docker
 ```

 ### Input File Format

-Takes an sce object for both scRNA and scATAC
+Two SingleCellExperiment [(sce)](https://osca.bioconductor.org/data-infrastructure.html) *class* files.
+One each for scRNA-seq and scATAC-seq.

 ### Output